Experimental Multi-site Testbed for Advanced Control and Optimization of Hybrid Energy Systems: Experimental testbed and system architecture

 \subsection{Hybrid Solar Test Center}

-The ATL is supported by the HSTC located at the McNeil generating plant roughly one mile from campus.
-The HSTC hosts a 23~kW grid-connected solar PV array interfaced through SolarEdge inverters, along with an on-site weather station for real-time meteorological data acquisition.
-The weather station records solar irradiance, temperature, wind speed, and humidity every 5 seconds, providing synchronized environmental and electrical data for PV modeling and performance analysis.
-Future expansion includes the installation of a 100~kW/100~kWh battery energy storage system (BESS) in 2026, enabling field validation of battery-solar coordination strategies and grid services under real-world conditions.
+The ATL is supported by the HSTC located at the McNeil generating plant, one mile from campus.
+The HSTC hosts a 23~kW grid-connected solar PV array with SolarEdge inverters and an on-site weather station that records solar irradiance, temperature, wind speed, and humidity every 5 seconds, providing synchronized environmental and electrical data for PV modeling and performance analysis.
+A battery energy storage system (BESS) will be installed to enable field validation of battery-solar coordination strategies and grid services under real-world conditions.